What Is ‘Writer’s Voice’?

-Dealing first with a), here is the Wiki definition, which I think is pretty good.
 I think of Writer’s Voice as that *thing* that sets YOUR work apart from someone else’s, usually in very specific ways.
-The Tarantinos*, Codys, Sorkins, RTDs, Whedons, Moffats, Blacks (*insert top screenwriter here) all have very distinctive voices.
+Regardless of whether you personally like them, the Tarantinos*, Codys, Sorkins, RTDs, Whedons, Moffats, Blacks (*insert top screenwriter here) all have very distinctive voices.
+(The same goes for authors too, by the way).
 We know this from:

 Don’t believe me?
 Then download some screenplays by such lauded writers.
 Check out what they have on the page: compare/contrast them.